brenns10/caseid/README.md

     * `search_method` - regular by default, but can do phonetic as well (theoretically).

-All these functions return an iterator of result objects, which have the following attributes:
+All these functions return an iterator of dictionaries, which have the following
+attributes:

 * `category` - as above
 * `name` - full name